Crowd Surrounds Paterson Detectives Making Gun Arrest

-A crowd of partiers moved in as Paterson detectives grabbed one who’d been carrying a gun, requiring backups to help restore order, authorities said.
+A crowd of partiers moved in as Paterson detectives grabbed one of them who’d been carrying a gun, requiring backups to help restore order, authorities said.

 Detectives Yamil Pimienta, Levis Qirjako, Mustafa Dombayci and John Rickowich had approached the group of 100 or so who were drinking, playing loud music and blocking traffic on 10th Avenue at East 26th Street late this past Saturday night.